 Rubber bands for braces are the elastics made attachments for braces that are attached to the brackets to put additional pressure on teeth and move them in a specific position, especially to fix an overbite.

 These are also known as orthodontic elastic bands.
-Some elastics also use to hold the brackets and wire in position.
+Some elastics are also used to hold the brackets and wire in position.

-They are of different colors, which make the orthodontic treatment interesting.
+They are of different colors, which makes the orthodontic treatment interesting.
 You may get some elastics during the last stage of treatment.
 So, you may become happy about that.